-TO:

-[CLASS ACTION ADMINISTRATOR TO BE APPOINTED]

-[Address]

-[Email]

-[Fax]

-[Phone number]

-ATTN: [CLASS ACTION ADMINISTRATOR TO BE APPOINTED]

-I, [insert full name(s), including maiden name if applicable], have been notified that I am an Appro oved Removed Child Class Member or Approved Jordan's Class Member.
+[CLASS ACTION ADMINISTRATOR TO BE APPOINTED] [Address] [Email] [Fax] [Phone number] ATTN: [CLASS ACTION ADMINISTRATOR TO BE APPOINTED] I, [insert full name(s), including maiden name if applicable], have been notified that I am an Approved Child Class Member.
 My claim number is [insert assigned claim number].

-I have been provided with a package of information outlining and explaining my option to request an individual damage assessment in accordance with the Individual Damage Assessment Process.

-I am also aware that I can obtain independent legal advice with respect to this request and can obtain assistance to complete this form at no charge to me by contacting [insert assigned contact #].

-Below is information relating to my experience in out-of-home care and the impacts and harms that resulted from my experience:

-[The Individual Damage Assessment Form will be designed after a Court decision on the Common Issues.
-The goal of the Individual Damage Assessment Form though will be to obtain, amongst others, the following information from Approved Class Members:

-- Information relating to the Class Member's age at apprehension, the foster households where the Class Member was placed, duration of out-of-home care; - Information relating to any abuse on the Class Member, including each incident of a compensable harm/wrong, such as the dates, places, times of the incidents and information about the alleged perpetrator for each incident; - Information relating to compensable impacts, including cultural and language impacts; - A narrative relating to the experience of the individual while in care; - The reason(s) for apprehension; - Whether expert evidence will be provided to support a claim for certain consequential harms such as past and future income loss;

-Page: 55

-- Information on the treatment records including records of customary or traditional counsellors or healers they will be submitting to assist in proving either the abuse or the harm suffered or both; - · Authorizations for the Crown to obtain documents; and - Such further and other information that is deemed necessary and appropriate.]

-Below is information relating to my experience with the denial/delay/disruption of the receipt of a public service or product and the impacts and harms that resulted from my experience:

-[The Individual Damage Assessment Form will be designed after a Court decision on the Common Issues.
-The goal of the Individual Damage Assessment Form though will be to obtain, amongst others, the following information from Approved Class Members:

-- Any conditions or circumstances that required a public service or product; - Reasons for denial of a public service or product; - Department(s) of contact; - · Authorizations for the Crown to obtain documents; and - · Such further and other information that is deemed necessary and appropriate.]
+I have been provided with a package of information outlining and explaining my option to request an individual damage assessment in accordance with the Individual Damage Assessmen Process.
+I am also aware that I can obtain independent legal advice with respect to this request and can obtain assistance to complete this form at no charge to me by contacting [insert assigned contact#].
+Below is information relating to my experience with the denial/delay/disruption of the receipt of a public service or product and the impacts and harms that resulted from my experience: [The Individual Damage Assessment Form will be designed after a Court decision on the Common Issues.
+The goal of the Individual Damage Assessment Form though will be to obtain, amongst others, the following information from Approved Class Members: Any conditions or circumstances that required a public service or product; Reasons for denial of a public service or product; • Department(s) of contact; Authorizations for the Crown to obtain documents; and • Such further and other information that is deemed necessary and appropriate.]
 Signed: Date: